virtuozzo/cloudnet/README.md

 For VMWare you will need the `vmware-lab` branch, so `git checkout vmware-lab` inside the repo.

+Then build the image with: `docker build -t cloudnet .`

 **Running the Docker containers**
 First you will need to populate your environment file with connection details to your OnApp control panel, ensure it is named `.env.vmware-lab` and placed in the root of the cloned cloud.net repo folder.